 Our Creators Program is a unique opportunity to exchange experiences with peers and be part of a network of artists and producers who make live, digital and hybrid theatre who are working and living in the UK.
 To take part in activities you need to join the Genesis Network.
 The Creators Program provides an exciting range of opportunities for artists to explore process, practice and production.
 Our activities cater for as many different needs and interests as possible, differing in numbers of participants, day time/evening scheduling, and length in order to be inclusive and accessible to all.
 Go to Opportunities and Events to find out more.
 The Network is a way that the Young Vic can keep in touch with artists and producers across the country.
 Everything we offer in terms of artist development, research and development opportunities and assistantships is disseminated through the Genesis Network.

 As a member of the Network, your profile will be visible to the public.
 However, we want this website to be available and accessible to all creatives no matter what their needs.
 If you have specific needs around your profile, please contact firstname.lastname@example.org

 Do I have to pay to be part of the Genesis Network?Toggle

 Any Young Vic opportunities or events offered through the Creators Program are free.
-This includes tickets to see Young Vic shows, workshops, discussions etc. All Young Vic work opportunities through Jerwood Assistant Director, Boris Karloff Trainee Assistant Director, Genesis Future Directors Award are all paid.
+This includes tickets to see Young Vic shows, workshops, discussions etc. All Young Vic work opportunities through Jerwood Assistant Director, Jerwood Trainee Assistant Director, Genesis Future Directors Award are all paid.